our-story-media/ourstory-resources/doc_gen/guide/ideation/README.md

 </TimeGuide>

-Indaba is designed to work within a community which is organised into smaller, representitive groups.
+Indaba is designed to work within a community which is organised into smaller, representative groups.
 This grouping is context and project dependent.
 In line with the reporting process used across the organisation, we have used gender and age as primary groupings, thus groups may be; men, women, elderly and youth.

 It is important to support the community self-selecting these groups, as well as making clear the time commitment required by participants to engage in the process.